-Canada health regulator approves Pfizer’s COVID-19 vaccine.
+Canada health regulator approves Pfizer’s COVID-19 vaccine

 Pfizer and BioNTech said it will supply a minimum of 20 million doses to Canada through 2021 and as many as 76 million.

-Canada has contracts with six other vaccine makers as well.
+Canada has contracts with six other vaccine makers is currently reviewing three other vaccines including one by Moderna that Canadian health officials said could be approved soon.

 The government has said 14 distribution centers will be located in large Canadian cities initially.
 There will be at least one in each province and two each in Canada’s four largest provinces.